klassijs/klassi-js/README.md

 <a>Please  Check that these applications are installed:/n
 <a href="https://nodejs.org/">NodeJs</a>,
 <a href="http://java.sun.com/javase/downloads/index.jsp">Java JDK</a>,
-<a href="https://Atlassian.com/git/tutorials/install-git"></a>, – You need to have an account on GitHub first,
+<a href="https://Atlassian.com/git/tutorials/install-git">Git</a> – You need to have an account on GitHub first and
 <a href="https://yarnpkg.com">Yarn</a></p>
 If not download and install with just the default configuration, it is enough for framework usage!